perfsonar/docs/using_psui.rst

        This tab contains the list of services found by the simpleLookupService.
 This list can be modified by changing the bootstrap URL from which services are being fetched.

       Internal services
         This default list contains known perfSONAR MPs and MAs and is supplied with the application.
-It cannot be changed directly through the application (for information about changing this list refer to Installation guide)
+It cannot be changed directly through the application (for information about changing this list refer to :ref:`related chapter <psui_installation_internal>` of Installation Guide)

       Local services
         This list is local to that specific installation of perfsonarUI and can be modified by adding and removing services.